 source: PagerDuty Analytics Dashboard

 As the service level demands on ITOps continue to become more and more stringent, not only are operational challenges greater, management challenges are as well.
-If ITOps teams leverage existing tools to proactively learn, measure and motivate their team, they benefit in both operational efficiency and team productivity.
-Incident management analytics in platforms like PagerDuty have become an invaluable resource to us, not only to confront these growing demands on IT, but in streamlining the effectiveness and increasing the satisfaction of team members.
+If ITOps teams leverage existing tools to proactively learn, measure, and motivate their team, they benefit from both operational efficiency and team productivity.
+Incident management analytics in platforms like PagerDuty has become an invaluable resource to us, not only to confront these growing demands on IT but in streamlining the effectiveness and increasing the satisfaction of team members.
 It has given us more transparency, better learning, and a great way to measure and motivate every member of our team.

 Ready to give PagerDuty a try?
 Sign up for a free trial.